 When I was getting ready for our Valentine’s Day Fiesta, I knew I wanted to have a centre piece of cactus and succulents in glass vases.
 It’s simple, elegant, and on trend.
 So I started searching for the plants at a good price.

-I knew I wanted to have at least nine vases running down the centre of the table, but most of the cactus and succulents I found were around $5 each, which equals way too much.
+I knew I wanted to have at least nine vases running down the centre of the long table, but most of the cactus and succulents I found were around $5 each, which equals way too much for a party.

 But, I kept looking.
 When a new dollar store opened in my area I found some faux succulents for one dollar each -perfect!

-They came in little plastic pots, so here’s how I transformed them into a something that looked real.
+They came in little plastic pots, so here’s how I transformed them into a something that looked real, and fooled my guests.

 I bought some real cactus soil at the nursery, and some pretty rocks at the dollar store.
 The glasses vases were some I already had, but if you needed them they’re from the dollar store.